christinanevinuk/docusaurus-trg/docs/doc1.md

 sidebar_label: Introduction
 ---
 # The Technical Reference Guide
-The TRG provides information on:
+The Technical Reference Guide (TRG) provides information on:

 the technical activities needed to build and operate services on the Tax Platform (aka the MDTP) the tools in use within all the DDCs